 The Oregon Zoo moved to its current location in 1959.
 A significant part of zoo infrastructure dates to the 1950s and 1960s and is in need of repairs or renovations.
 In 2008, voters supported a $125 million bond for zoo improvements.
-Sustainability is at the forefront of the 20-year master plan for these improvements.
+Upgrades included transforming existing facilities to increase water conservation, new animal habitats and new veterinary and education centers.
+All improvement projects incorporate cutting-edge technology to reduce the impact on wildlife while providing enriching experiences for visitors as well as animals in the zoo's care.
 Here are already-implemented improvements and others still to come:

 The Veterinary Medical Center (VMC), opened in 2011, gave the zoo its first opportunity to build an entire building using sustainable materials and practices at every step.
 In 2012, the VMC received a LEED Gold certification from the U.S. Green Building Council.